Clete Boyer: Early life

-Born in Cassville, Missouri, Boyer grew up in Alba, Missouri as one of fourteen children.
+Born in Cassville, Missouri, Boyer grew up in Alba, Missouri, as one of fourteen children.
 All seven boys in the family played professional baseball, with two of his older brothers also reaching the major leagues: Cloyd was a pitcher for the St. Louis Cardinals in the early 1950s, and Ken became an All-Star third baseman for the Cardinals.

 Early career

 Boyer was originally scouted by the New York Yankees while he was still high school.
-But because the Yankees had already signed two other highly touted "bonus babies" (Frank Leja and Tommy Carroll) prior to scouting Boyer, the team decided that they couldn't sign him due to the rules in which bonus babies had to be on the Major League roster for their first two professional seasons.
+But because the Yankees had already signed two other highly touted "bonus babies" (Frank Leja and Tommy Carroll) prior to scouting Boyer, the team decided that they could not sign him due to the rules in which bonus babies had to be on the Major League roster for their first two professional seasons.
 Knowing Boyer might become a potential star, the general manager of the Yankees, George Weiss contacted the general manager of the Kansas City Athletics, Parke Carroll, whom the Yankees had a friendly relationship with, to sign Boyer with the final intention of eventually acquiring him (by trade or sale of his contract).
 In 1955, Boyer broke into the major leagues as a utility infielder, at age 18.
 With no minor league experience, he played a total of 124 games for the Kansas City Athletics from 1955 to 1957.

-On June 4, 1957 the Athletics traded Boyer to the Yankees to complete a deal that had been made prior to the start of the season.
+On June 4, 1957, the Athletics traded Boyer to the Yankees to complete a deal that had been made prior to the start of the season.
 On February 19, the Athletics had dealt five players, including pitchers Bobby Shantz and Art Ditmar to the Yankees for seven players, most notably Irv Noren and Billy Hunter.
 The trade also involved three players to be named later, two going to the Yankees, and one to the Athletics.
 One of the players to be named was Boyer, fulfilling Weiss' original intent of making Boyer a Yankee.